 When you have met a candidate that you are eager to hire, it is best to take a breath and not make an offer to the candidate during the interview.
 Unfortunately, an interview is an unusual situation when compared to daily life and many people behave differently than they would in a normal working situation.
 We reviewed over 72 cases where hiring managers offered candidates the position during an interview – we found that 92% of people accepted the position during the interview with only a staggering 24% actually starting the position.

-There is a significant amount of psychology and external personal circumstances that occur when someone considers taking a new job.
+There is a significant amount of psychological and external personal circumstances that occur when someone considers taking a new job.
 However, the key reason for “Fake Acceptance” is that the candidate is more agreeable in an interview situation and is more likely to say yes.
 However, they have probably not considered the situation thoroughly.

 How should I make an offer to a candidate?